Improve Surfing Paddling – How to Boost Power and Endurance

 How To Improve Your Surfing Paddling Power and Endurance

-I haven’t been surfing much lately.
-It makes me sad.
-Seriously, I get depressed.
 My girlfriend would confirm my change in mood when I get a chance to get back into the ocean.

-I bet most of you know what I’m talking about.
 Today I got a chance to get back in the water, and it was pumping.
-Solid 5foot with perfect winds.
-It was lovely, and fun, and quite heavy for 5 foot.

-It’s been a solid 2months since I’d really gotten a chance to surf, and as soon as I saw it when I got to the beach I knew it would be a bit challenging.
+It’s been a solid 2 months since I’d really gotten a chance to do some surfing, and as soon as I saw it when I got to the beach I knew it would be a bit challenging for surfing.
 I got handled.
-A bit out of sync, but more was lacking in endurance.

 Being able to do that is a combination of several things.